 Government support through special tax regime provides for higher margins per barrel at the production stage

-The field has a unique geology, with highly permeable collectors yielding record-high initial flow rates.
-The average initial flow rate was about 3,000 tonnes per day for single bore production wells and about 4,000 tonnes per day for bilateral wells, which is 100 times higher than the average initial flow rates of the Company The field produces high-quality light low sulphur oil.
+The field has a unique geology, with highly permeable collectors yielding record-high initial flow rates which are multiple higher than the initial flow rates of the Company’s other new wells in average.
+The field produces high-quality light low sulphur oil.

 Production volumes are exported via the pipeline system operated by the Caspian Pipeline Consortium (CPC).
 The oil quality bank maintained by the CPC ensures that the Company gets fair selling prices that reflect the high quality of its crude.
-Since 2017, the associated petroleum gas from the field is scheduled for supply to the Stavrolen oil and gas chemical complex to be further processed into marketable gas and petrochemical products.
+The associated petroleum gas from the field is supplied to the Stavrolen oil and gas chemical complex to be further processed into marketable gas and petrochemical products.